 The Galaxy Watch Active 2 is also available in an LTE/stainless steel model, which in the US is offered through Sprint, AT&T, T-Mobile, US Cellular and Verizon.
 In the UK you can buy this version outright and it will set you back $409/£399 for the 40mm version or $429/£419 for the 44mm edition.

 However, since the Galaxy Watch Active 2’s initial release, we’ve noticed you can find the watch much cheaper than the RRP if you dig around online.
 The 40mm aluminium/Bluetooth model can be picked up for much less on Amazon, for instance.
-Check out the best prices to buy the watch online, below:

 In terms of colour ways, the 40mm and 44mm LTE/stainless steel model is available in silver, black or gold, and the aluminium Bluetooth version comes in either black, silver or pink gold options.

 If you’re familiar with the original Galaxy Watch Active, you’ll know that the new and improved version is the spitting image of its predecessor.
-The 44m Bluetooth edition that we are reviewing, has the same aluminium body, which we love as it appears to melt into the watch’s relatively large display, keeping everything nice and minimal looking.
+The 44 mm Bluetooth edition that we are reviewing, has the same aluminium body, which we love as it appears to melt into the watch’s relatively large display, keeping everything nice and minimal looking.
 If there’s one thing for certain, it’s that this watch is simple yet sleek, leaving the display to do all the talking.

 The Galaxy Watch Active 2 is fastened on the wrist via a nondescript rubberised fluoroelastomer band, which you might recognise if you’ve ever worn an Apple Watch - offering the same silky-smooth feel against the skin.
 This ensures it remains comfortable for hours of use, even when sweating profusely during super intense workouts.

 The screen is the star of the show when it comes to the Active 2’s design, mostly because it's not outshone by any busy watch face bezels or attempts to overcomplicate the design.
-It’s a 1.4-inch 360 x 360 pixel Super AMOLED screen with a nice slim bezel around the sides which doubles up as a touch-sensitive click wheel that can be used to quickly select options on screen, thanks to some nifty haptic tech.
+It’s a 1.4", 360 x 360 pixel Super AMOLED screen with a nice slim bezel around the sides which doubles up as a touch-sensitive click wheel that can be used to quickly select options on screen, thanks to some nifty haptic tech.

 Lastly, we should mention that there are two physical buttons sitting on the right-hand side of the Galaxy Watch Active 2 - a ‘back’ button on top and a ‘home’ button below, which brings up your apps.
 Double-tapping the latter brings up Samsung’s smart assistant Bixby by default, but you can set this to launch something a bit more useful, such as a shortcut to a frequently used app, for instance, which can prove handy.